mattiasgalliano/nn/README.md

 # nn
-Pedagogical exercise to implement neural networks from scratch.
+Implementing neural networks from scratch as a pedagogicical exercise.